NickWaterton/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 You can now link the `sourceName`, `sourceId`, `channel` and `channelName` channels, and should see the values updating.
 You can change the TV input source by sending `"HDMI1"`, or `"HDMI2"` to the `sourceName` channel, the exact string will depend on your TV, and how many inputs you have.
 You can also send a number to the `sourceId` channel.

 **NOTE:** You may not get anything for `channelName`, as most TV’s don’t report it.
 You can only send commands to `channel`, `sourceName` and `sourceId`, `channelName` is read only.

+## UPnP Subscriptions

+UPNP Subscriptions are supported.
+This is an experimental feature which reduces the polling of UPNP services (off by default).